Angular momentum of glasma: Summary of the computational method

 \section{Summary of the computational method}

 The glasma angular momentum and vorticity are obtained from components of the energy-momentum tensor which is expressed in terms of chromodynamic fields and averaged over colour configurations of the colliding nuclei.
 To calculate the energy-momentum tensor we use a proper time expansion with a method introduced in \cite{Fries:2005yc} that is designed to describe the earliest phase of relativistic heavy-ion collisions.
 The technique was further developed in \cite{Fukushima:2007yk,Fujii:2008km,Chen:2015wia,Fries:2017ina}.
 The procedure we use is described in detail in \cite{Carrington:2021qvi,Carrington:2023nty,Carrington:2024vpf}.
 In this series of papers we solved several technical problems with the method and demonstrated its ability to describe various physical characteristics of the glasma.
 The method is based on an expansion of the chromodynamic potentials in powers of the proper time, $\tau$.
 The proper time multiplied by the saturation scale $Q_s$ provides a dimensionless small parameter.
 This expansion allows one to solve the Yang-Mills equations iteratively.
-The results provided by the method are complicated in structure and limited to small values of $\tau$.
+The results provided by the method are complicated in structure and limited to small values of $\tau$ but they are analytic and free of numerical artifacts like those caused by taking a continuous limit in lattice calculations.

 We summarize below the method to calculate the energy-momentum tensor of the glasma using a proper time expansion.
 More details can be found in \cite{Carrington:2021qvi,Carrington:2023nty,Carrington:2020ssh}.
 We consider a collision of two heavy ions moving with the speed of light towards each other along the $z$ axis and colliding at $t=z=0$.
 The vector potential of the gluon field is described with the ansatz \cite{Kovner:1995ts} \ba \nn A^+(x) &=& \Theta(x^+)\Theta(x^-) x^+ \alpha(\tau,\vec x_\perp) , \\ A^-(x) &=& -\Theta(x^+)\Theta(x^-) x^- \alpha(\tau,\vec x_\perp) , \\ \nn A^i(x) &=& \Theta(x^+)\Theta(x^-) \alpha_\perp^i(\tau,\vec x_\perp) +\Theta(-x^+)\Theta(x^-) \beta_1^i(x^-,\vec x_\perp) +\Theta(x^+)\Theta(-x^-) \beta_2^i(x^+,\vec x_\perp) , \ea where the functions $\beta_1^i(x^-,\vec x_\perp)$ and $\beta_2^i(x^+,\vec x_\perp)$ represent the pre-collision potentials, and the functions $\alpha(\tau,\vec x_\perp)$ and $\alpha_\perp^i(\tau,\vec x_\perp)$ are the post-collision potentials.
 In the forward light-cone the vector potential satisfies the sourceless Yang-Mills equations but the sources enter through boundary conditions that connect the pre-collision and post-collision potentials.
 The boundary conditions are \ba \alpha^{i}_\perp(0,\vec{x}_\perp) &=& \alpha^{i(0)}_\perp(\vec{x}_\perp) = \lim_{\text{w}\to 0}\left(\beta^i_1 (x^-,\vec{x}_\perp) + \beta^i_2(x^+,\vec{x}_\perp)\right) , \\ \alpha(0,\vec{x}_\perp) &=& \alpha^{(0)}(\vec{x}_\perp) = -\frac{ig}{2}\lim_{\text{w}\to 0}\;[\beta^i_1 (x^-,\vec{x}_\perp),\beta^i_2 (x^+,\vec{x}_\perp)] , \ea where $x^{\pm} \in [- \text{w}/2, \text{w}/2]$ and the notation $\lim_{\text{w}\to 0}$ indicates that the width of the sources across the light-cone is taken to zero, as the colliding nuclei are infinitely contracted.